Studio · 3 min read

 iOS has way more users.
 We know.
 A business person would tell us we're leaving money on the table.
 Maybe.

 But the Mac is where we spend our days.
 We know the platform.
-We know what a good Mac app feels like, where the menu bar items should go, how keyboard shortcuts should work, when to use a popover vs. a sheet.
+We know what a good Mac app feels like: where the menu bar items should go, how keyboard shortcuts should work, when to use a popover versus a sheet, what a window should do when you plug in a second display.
+LumaSpace is built on exactly that kind of knowledge — it gives each screen its own wallpaper and handles the awkward parts most apps skip, from hot-plugging a monitor to sleep and wake.

 We don't know iOS that well.
 We could learn, but we'd be making a mediocre iPhone app instead of a good Mac app.
 That trade doesn't interest us.